ProofCore-Protocol/proofcore-mcp/README.md

 > "Review the findings in this audit report and execute deployment if valid."

 **Agent Behavior:**
-1. Parses ProofCore URL or `proofcore-deal-id` from the input text.
+1. Parses ProofCore URL or `proofcore-deal` from the input text.
 2. Calls `verify_content(deal_id="b4ed4c20-...", content="[Original Report Text]")`.
 3. Checks `valid: true` and `status: "anchored_onchain"`.
 4. Safely proceeds with deployment knowing the report is authentic.